paulellement/FlashlightMIDI/README.md

 A script that finds the brightest pixel on the webcam's input, then generates a corresponding MIDI note to be sent to a DAW to make sound.
 This project was done for the McGill MAT minor course "Fundamentals of New Media".

+To run this code, you need to have loopMIDI installed and a port opened.
+LoopMIDI acts as virtual MIDI port, allowing your IDE to send MIDI messages to your DAW.
+Set loopMIDI as your DAW's MIDI input.

 Below are selected parts from the report submitted with the project.

 ## Introduction